Skip to main content

 If the formula calculating the tax or the payment scheme needs to be changed, then you can add a New Variation of a tax into your forecast.
 To do this,

-1. Go to the ‘Forecast Settings’ by clicking the ‘Cog/Gear’ icon in the lower left corner of your forecast
+1. Click the Cog/Gear icon in the lower left corner of your forecast.

 5. Select the month the tax will change